willemsrb/simple-jta/README.md

 # Simple JTA [![Build Status](https://travis-ci.org/willemsrb/simple-jta.svg?branch=master)](https://travis-ci.org/willemsrb/simple-jta) [![Quality Gate](https://sonarqube.com/api/badges/gate?key=nl.future-edge:simple-jta)](https://sonarcloud.io/dashboard?id=nl.future-edge%3Asimple-jta) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/nl.future-edge/simple-jta/badge.svg)](https://maven-badges.herokuapp.com/maven-central/nl.future-edge/simple-jta)
 *Simple JTA transaction manager, without all the bells and whistles*

 Sometimes you just need to have a database and message queue share in a single transaction.
 Wouldn't you wish that was a simple thing?
 Sometimes you would add a simple component to your application and you would have to complement your backup strategy, because that component saves stuff directly as files.
+Do you wish you had a choice in that?

 Just for that purpose, Simple JTA was created.

 ## What does it do?
 Simple JTA, is just that: a simple JTA transaction manager.
 It does not come with any bells and whistles, it just does the job it was designed to do: it manages the transactions for a single (local) application (component).

 ## What is not supported?
 Because Simple JTA just implements the base requirements some features have been skipped:
-- Enlisting arbitrary (eg. not via the Simple JTA datasource or connection factory adapters) XA resources (javax.transaction.Transaction#enlistResource) is not supported.
+- Enlisting arbitrary (eg. not via the Simple JTA datasource or connection factory adapters) XA resources (`javax.transaction.Transaction#enlistResource`) is not supported.
-- Transaction suspension (javax.transaction.TransactionManager#suspend and javax.transaction.TransactionManager#resume) is not supported
+- Transaction suspension (`javax.transaction.TransactionManager#suspend` and `javax.transaction.TransactionManager#resume`) is not supported
-- Nested transactions (javax.transaction.TransactionManager#begin when another transaction is already started) are not supported
+- Nested transactions (`javax.transaction.TransactionManager#begin` when another transaction is already started) are not supported
-- JMS (durable) connection consumers (javax.jms.Connection#createConnectionConsumer and javax.jms.Connection#createDurableConnectionConsumer) are not supported
+- JMS (durable) connection consumers (`javax.jms.Connection#createConnectionConsumer` and `javax.jms.Connection#createDurableConnectionConsumer`) are not supported

+## Undocumented features
+The following undocumented features (or expected inner workings) were introduced during testing:
+- Reusing physical database connections within a transaction; when `java.sql.Connection#close` has been called and the transaction has not been ended, a call to `java.sql.DataSource#getConnection` will 're-open' and return the same database connection.
+- Joining JTA resources (`javax.transaction.xa.XAResource#start(Xid,TMJOIN)`) is disabled by default

 ## How does it work?
 Simple JTA is designed to work in a [Spring](https://spring.io) powered application.
-The transaction manager is started as a simple bean and the XA resources
-(database or messaging) are wrapped using simple beans.
+The transaction manager is started as a simple bean and the XA resources (database or messaging) are wrapped using simple beans.
 From there on you can just configure the Spring transaction manager and use the Spring transaction code!

 ### Configuring the Simple JTA transaction manager
 The Simple JTA transaction manager needs two things configured to be able to work correctly:
 1. Unique name(s) to identify it (and the XA resources) and distinguish its transactions; without a unique name two different transaction managers could use the same transaction id and a XA resource (database or messaging store) would become tangled up.
 When doing recovery after a crash event it would use that unique name to determine if partial transactions should be committed or rolled back.
 2. A transaction store to 'stably' store transaction information; without a guaranteed store of transaction information a transaction manager would never be able to reliably determine the transaction status when doing recovery.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"